-Stonehenge Tours from London with options to visit Windsor Castle, the historic University of Oxford and the beautiful Georgian City of Bath.
+Evan Evans offer a range of escorted Stonehenge Tours from London with options to visit Windsor Castle, the University City of Oxford and the beautiful Georgian City of Bath.

 Classic Tours are our most popular type of tour: entrance to the attractions featured on the tour are included in the price, along with the services of a professional tour guide (excl.
 Stonehenge Express) and return transfer on an air-conditioned luxury coach.

 Select Tours offer more flexibility as to how you enjoy your tour on the day: entrances to attractions are not included in the price, but attraction tickets can be purchased on the day from your Tour Guide.

 "The great and ancient stone circle of Stonehenge is one of the wonders of the world.
 What visitors see today are the substantial remnants of the last in a sequence of such monuments erected between circa 3000BC and 1600BC.
 There has always been intense debate over quite what purpose Stonehenge served.
 Certainly, it was the focal point in a landscape filled with prehistoric ceremonial structures, now a World Heritage Site." - English Heritage -